Date of Degree

 Overall, the results described herein detail the use of supramolecular chemistry to achieve the formation of target architectures that differ in topology, connectivity, and/or physiochemical properties.
 The entirety of this thesis represents the undeveloped interplay between traditional synthetic organic chemistry and supramolecular solid-state chemistry.
 While the precision afforded by the crystalline phase provides access to molecular targets with high fidelity, expansion to multifunctional molecules that are desirable in the context of emergent properties bodes well for the continued development and exploitation of molecular recognition to generate novel functional materials.

 Elacqua, Elizabeth.
-"Supramolecular chemistry of molecular concepts: tautomers, chirality, protecting groups, trisubstituted olefins, cyclophanes, and their impact on the organic solid state." dissertation, University of Iowa, 2012.
+"Supramolecular chemistry of molecular concepts: tautomers, chirality, protecting groups, trisubstituted olefins, cyclophanes, and their impact on the organic solid state."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.